 I aspire to support others to learn, grow, connect and transform in the way I have had the privilege to do so.

 I initially trained in Hatha yoga (200hr) in Mysore, India in 2015, subsequently Vinyasa Flow (200hr, Bryce Yoga) in 2016.
-I am now training in Forrest Yoga (200hr, 2019-2020) due to the powerful nature of the practice and the benefits I have found from it personally.
+I have most recently trained as a Forrest Yoga teacher (200hr, 2019-2020) due to the powerful nature of the practice and the benefits I have found from it personally.
 I have also done other training in Forrest Yoga (50hr CET, 2018), I am trained in Forrest Yoga Bodywork (100hr, 2017) and Trauma Centre Trauma Sensitive Yoga (TCTSY, 20hr) in 2018.
 I continue to practice and train with my wonderful teachers and mentors.

 I graduated from the University of Edinburgh with my MD in 2011.
 My medical career has evolved over years of internal and emergency medicine to a focus on education and work in General Practice which allows more space for a holistic person-centred approach.